causes/spacecats/README.md

 *  **color**: A hex RGB string indicating the color of your Spacecat
 *  **batch**: _(optional)_ `true` if you're submitting a batch of attributes

-It responds with an integer indicating the fitness of your Spacecat.
+It responds with an integer indicating how well your Spacecat survived the galaxy.

 #### Batching
 By including `batch=true` in your request, you can submit batches of Spacecat